Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 ### [compose-sandbox-env.yml](./Compose/pgsql/compose-sandbox-env.yml)

 Provides an implementation of a sandbox environment with the ODS/API, Sandbox Admin, and SwaggerUI behind nginx.
-The databases are installed on one instance of PostgreSQL 11.
+The databases _EdFi_Admin_ and _EdFi_Security_ are are installed on one instance of PostgreSQL 11.
+The _EdFi_Ods_ sandboxes and templates are installed on a separate instance of PostgreSQL 11.

 ### [compose-shared-instance-env.yml](./Compose/pgsql/compose-shared-instance-env.yml)

 Provides an implementation of a shared instance environment of the ODS/API and Admin App behind nginx.
 The databases _EdFi_Admin_ and _EdFi_Security_ are are installed on one instance of PostgreSQL 11.
-The _EdFi_Ods_ database and the minimal template are installed on a separate instance of PostgreSQL 11.
+The _EdFi_Ods_ database and minimal template are installed on a separate instance of PostgreSQL 11.

 While these compose files pull down the images from Docker Hub, there are two additional compose files [compose-sandbox-env-build.yml](./Compose/pgsql/compose-sandbox-env-build.yml) and [compose-shared-instance-env-build.yml](./Compose/pgsql/compose-shared-instance-env-build.yml) included in the repository for working with the `Dockerfile` directly for customizations.